Monkeystation/photanol-com/src/pages/index.md

   employees:
     - name: Veronique de Bruijn, MBA
       function: CEO
-      text: "Venture capital and renewables expert Veronique merges unexpected worlds to power sustainable innovation.
-This drives her leadership, as well as her quest for the right partners to realize Photanol’s 100% renewable moonshot and transition to a circular future.      "
+      text: Venture capital and renewables expert Veronique merges unexpected worlds to power sustainable innovation.
+This drives her leadership, as well as her quest for the right partners to realize Photanol’s 100% renewable moonshot and transition to a circular future.
       linkedin: https://www.linkedin.com/in/veronique-de-bruijn-3406a53/
       image: /img/veronique_portret_hr25-900.jpg
     - name: Prof. dr. Klaas Hellingwerf